 This is a long myth, told by Snorri as following on from the story of how Kvasir was born from the gods’ spit.
 (Note that chewing things to make them ferment has a long history, using the enzymes in spit to break the carbs in grains and fruit down into sugars for the yeast to work on.)
 Kvasir then travelled around sharing his knowledge, but two dwarfs took exception to this and killed him.

 They then mixed his blood with honey1 (another magical substance) and set it to ferment in the three containers.
-They caused the deaths of two giants, and their son, Suttung (Drunk) took the mead as compensation.
+When they caused the deaths of two giants, and their son, Suttung (Drunk) took the mead as compensation.
 Odin then deceived first Suttung and then his daughter Gunnlod to get hold of the mead.

 Odin escaped in eagle form, and when he reached Asgard he spat the mead he had drunk into containers.
 (Snorri adds that Odin gives it to the Aesir and those skilled in poetry, but what Odin excreted while Sutting was chasing him was the bad poets’ share.)